zeusssz/drive-wiper/README.md

 # Disk Wiper

-This script securely overwrites a specified block device (e.g., hard drive, SSD) by writing either random data or zeroed data to it multiple times.
-It uses the `dd` utility to perform the overwrite operation and ensures that the data is written to disk by syncing the writes.

 >[!WARNING]
 This script will **permanently erase all data** on the specified disk. **Use with extreme caution**.
 The script is provided as-is, and you run it at your own risk.